 Following some withdrawals outlined in Chapter 3, section 3.2.1, a final cohort of eighteen participants completed the clinical assessment element of the SYNAPTIC study; fourteen participants were diagnosed with central retinal disease (Table 1) and four patients were diagnosed with peripheral retinal disease (discussed in Chapter 5).
 Disease duration for all central retinal disease participants is outlined in Table 1 and refers to the time at which the disease became bilateral.
-All participants had unilateral retinal disease on the following outcomes measures is unknown.
-Nevertheless, we would expect the most significant effect of retinal disease on the following bilateral vision loss.
+All participants had unilateral retinal disease prior to this timepoint and as a result, the effect of unilateral retinal disease on the following outcomes measures is unknown.
+Nevertheless, we would expect the most significant effect of retinal disease on the following outcomes measures to occur following bilateral vision loss.
 Participant P03 was diagnosed with bilateral nvAMD but also had a cataract in the left eye.
 Whilst visual acuity was recorded for this eye as hand movements only (HM), it was not possible to complete all other clinical assessments as P03 was unable to detect any stimuli or maintain fixation and as a result, this eye was excluded from these analyses.